Happyr/json-api-response-factory/README.md

     {
       "status": "400",
       "title": "Validation failed",
-      "detail": "Request parameter is missing or not valid.", "source": {
+      "detail": "This value has to be larger than 30.", "source": {
         "parameter": "bar",
-        "message": "This value has to be larger than 30."
       },
       "links": {
         "about": "http://docs.docs/errors/range"